Spanish Civil War: Support for the Republicans

 Unlike the United States and major Latin American governments, such as the ABC nations and Peru, the Mexican government supported the Republicans.
 Mexico abstained from following the French-British non-intervention proposals, and provided $2,000,000 in aid and material assistance, which included 20,000 rifles and 20 million cartridges.
+Mexico provided diplomatic help and arranged sanctuary for some 50,000 Republican refugees including Spanish intellectuals and orphaned children from Republican families.